 ABOUT THE CONFERENCE

-The conference was first held under the auspices of the Planning And Statistics Division of the War Production Board at Princeton University in December 1945, with one of the participants being Deming and Walter in 1988 Dr. W. Edwards Deming.
+The conference was first held under the auspices of the Planning And Statistics Division of the War Production Board at Princeton University in December 1945, with one of the participants being Dr. W. Edwards Deming.
 The War Board held another meeting in December 1946.
 Then the conference was renamed the Princeton Conference and held annually at Princeton University.

 The Metropolitan Section of the ASA first sponsored it.
-In the early fifties, sponsorship was transferred to its present sponsor, the Metropolitan Section of the ASQ.
-In 1971, the Biopharmaceutical Section of the ASA and in 1979 the Statistics Division of the ASA assumed cosponsorship.
+In the early fifties, sponsorship was transferred to the Metropolitan Section of the ASQ.
+In 1971, the Biopharmaceutical Section of the ASA and in 1979 the Statistics Division of the ASQ assumed cosponsorship.